Must-See London Attractions & Sights - London Pass

 Buckingham Palace

-Pay Queen Liz a visit at her official royal residence, just a stone's throw from Trafalgar Square and Green Park.
+Pay King Charlie a visit at her official royal residence, just a stone's throw from Trafalgar Square and Green Park.
 Most people tend to mill about outside the towering black gates, flanked by imposing looking guards side-eyeing tourists taking selfies.
 Although the palace isn't usually open to the public, in the summer months it opens up specifically for tourists - keep an eye on the website for more details.

 Borough Market